Gem-induced trisections of compact PL $4$-manifolds: Introduction

+\begin{theorem} Let $M^4$ be a compact PL $4$-manifold with empty or connected boundary admitting a handle decomposition with no $3$-handles.

+Then, from each Kirby diagram $(L^{(*)},d)$ of $M^4$ a gem-induced trisection of $M^4$ can be algorithmically constructed, whose central surface has genus $s+1$, $s$ being the crossing number of the chosen diagram.

+Furthermore, if $(L^{(*)},d)$ has no dotted components (equivalently, if $1$-handles are missing, too), then a gem-induced trisection of $M^4$ can be obtained, whose central surface has genus $m_\alpha$, $m_{\alpha}$ being the number of $\alpha$-colored regions in a chess-board coloration (by colors $\alpha$ and $\beta$) of the diagram. \end{theorem}

 Note that the class of compact PL 4-manifolds involved in the above Theorem is very large, and it is an open question whether it contains all closed simply-connected ones or not.
-In fact, in the closed case, the existence of a special handlebody decomposition is related to Kirby problem n.
+In fact, in the closed case, the existence of a decomposition lacking in 3-handles (or, even, of a so called {\it special handle decomposition}, lacking in 1-handles and 3-handles, according to \cite[Section 3.3]{[M]}) is related to Kirby problem n.
 50, and is of particular interest with regard to exotic PL 4-manifolds: see, for example, \cite{[Ak1]} and \cite{[Ak2]}.

+Since in the closed case the G-trisection genus of $M^4$ gives an upper bound for the trisection genus $g_T(M^4)$, the following estimation of $g_T(M^4)$ follows: